bernardjhuang/gamerunnersnews/_posts/2015-2-16-giants-gaming-lucas-rojo.md

 > The more friends you have, the more opportunities.

-### What kind of advice do you have to tell aspiring LoL players of how they can get noticed by professional teams like Giants!
-Gaming?
+### What kind of advice do you have to tell aspiring LoL players of how they can get noticed by professional teams like Giants Gaming?

 Focus on your mistakes and what you can control.
 Don't blame your team-mates, blame yourself for not being able to carry your lane.
 As Lee Sin says, master yourself, master the enemy.